socratools/socranop/HACKING.md

 `pre-commit install` (inside of pipenv shell)
 - Set up git hooks management so every commit gets checked/fixed
-- Only needs to be done once after cloning this repo
+- Only needs to be done once after cloning the `socranop` repo

 ### Adding new dependencies